 In general, the decommissioning process for fuel cycle facilities and complex material sites is the same.
-Project management responsibility for fuel cycle facilities resides in the Division of Fuel Cycle Safety and Safeguards (FCSS) during licensee operations.
-Project management responsibility for decommissioning activities transfers to Division of Waste Management and Environmental Protection (DWMEP) for entire site decommissioning in support of license termination.
-However, the transfer from FCSS to DWMEP only occurs after the critical mass of material no longer remains at the site.
+Project management responsibility for fuel cycle facilities resides in the Division of Fuel Management (DFM) during licensee operations.
+Project management responsibility for decommissioning activities transfers to Division of Decommissioning, Uranium Recovery, and Waste Programs (DUWP) for entire site decommissioning in support of license termination.
+However, the transfer from DFM to DUWP only occurs after the critical mass of material no longer remains at the site.

 Uranium Recovery Sites

 These facilities are not subject to the license termination criteria set forth in Subpart E, "Radiological Criteria for License Termination," to 10 CFR Part 20, "Standards for Protection Against Radiation."
 Instead, they are subject to similar requirements in 10 CFR Part 40, Appendix A, as summarized below.